cms-opendata-workshop/workshop-lesson-tagandprobe/_episodes/03-sidebandsubtraction.md

 ## Probe Efficiency results for Run 2011

-If you did everything right, your results are going to be like these:
+If all went well, your results are going to be like these:

 ![Efficiency plot](../fig/sideband_run2011/Efficiency_Tracker_Probe_Pt.png)
 ![Efficiency plot](../fig/sideband_run2011/Efficiency_Tracker_Probe_Eta.png)
 ![Efficiency plot](../fig/sideband_run2011/Efficiency_Tracker_Probe_Phi.png)

-## Preparing and running the code for simulated data
+## Preparing and running the code for simulation

 > ## Challenge
 >